Conclave (novel)

 Conclave is a 2016 novel by British writer Robert Harris.
 The book is set in the context of the death of a pope and the subsequent papal conclave to elect his successor.

-A film based on the book, starring Ralph Fiennes, directed by Edward Berger and written by Peter Straughan, was theatrically released in the United States by Focus Features on 25 October 2024.
+A film based on the book was theatrically released in the United States in 2024.

 Plot

 Jacopo Lomeli is summoned to the Casa Santa Marta, where the pope has died in his sleep of a heart attack.
-The death is not suspicious, as the late pope had a history of heart problems, and a review of his schedule the preceding day indicates nothing out of the ordinary, only a meeting with Camerlengo Joseph Tremblay followed by dinner with Archbishop Janusz Woźniak, the Prefect of the Papal Household.
-As the Dean of the College of Cardinals, the responsibility for overseeing the next papal conclave falls to Lomeli.
+As Dean of the College of Cardinals, the responsibility for overseeing the next papal conclave will be his.

-Following the pope's funeral, four cardinals emerge as the leading candidates to become the new pope: Aldo Bellini of Italy, the late pope's Secretary of State and the candidate supported by the Church's liberal wing; Joseph Tremblay of Canada, Camerlengo and Archbishop Emeritus of Quebec; Joshua Adeyemi of Nigeria, the Cardinal Major Penitentiary; and Goffredo Tedesco of Italy, the reactionary Patriarch of Venice.
-Shortly before the 118 cardinals are sequestered for the duration of the conclave, Woźniak approaches Lomeli and claims that the late pope had divulged to him during their final dinner that he had demanded Tremblay's resignation.
-The late pope had not explained why this was necessary and stated only that the reason would soon be made apparent.
-Lomeli is taken aback by this news, as there was no record of Tremblay being dismissed.
-The dean sends Monsignor Raymond O'Malley, his assistant, to Monsignor Morales, the late pope's private secretary and an alleged witness to Tremblay's dismissal, to get corroboration for Woźniak's story.
-Morales denies the incident occurred, but inadvertently reveals the existence of a "withdrawn report" tied to Tremblay.
+Four cardinals emerge as the leading candidates: Aldo Bellini, the late pope's Secretary of State and the candidate supported by the Church's liberal wing; Joseph Tremblay, Camerlengo and Archbishop Emeritus of Quebec; Joshua Adeyemi of Nigeria, with the prospect of becoming the first black Pope; and Goffredo Tedesco, the reactionary Patriarch of Venice.
+Shortly before the cardinals are sequestered for the duration of the conclave, Archbishop Woźniak, Prefect of the Papal Household, tells Lomeli that the late pope had demanded Tremblay's resignation shortly before but without explanation.
+Lomeli is taken aback, as there was no official record and he cannot obtain corroboration.
+An added complication is the last minute appearance of Vincent Benítez, a Filipino and the Archbishop of Baghdad, whom the late pope had created cardinal in pectore.